 Law and Philosophy; Intellectual Property; Property; Torts

-Courtney attended the University of Chicago Law School as a Rubenstein Scholar and graduated with highest honors.
-She holds a BPhil (with distinction) and DPhil in philosophy from the University of Oxford.
-She received her BA, magna cum laude with distinction, from Yale University, where she studied both Engineering Sciences (Electrical) and Ethics, Politics, & Economics at Yale.
+Cox graduated with highest honors from the University of Chicago Law School, where she was a Rubenstein Scholar.
+She holds a doctorate in philosophy from Oxford, where she studied as a Clarendon Scholar; and was a dual major in Engineering Sciences (Electrical) and Ethics, Politics, & Economics at Yale.
 She previously taught philosophy as a lecturer at Oxford’s Hertford College and served as a Yale Fox Fellow at Fudan University in Shanghai.

-Risky Standing: Deciding on Injury, 8 Ne.
+Risky Standing: Deciding on Injury, 8 NE.
 U. L.J.
 75 (2016)

-Review of Bruce Ackerman’s The Civil Rights Revolution, 125 Ethics 1178 (2015)
+Review of Bruce Ackerman’s The Civil Rights Revolution, 125 ETHICS 1178 (2015)